-The Board appoint the Committee for Medical Science the "evaluation body", which has the responsibility of preparing for and implementing a system of evaluation of intern medical science programmes.
-A primary responsibility will be to attest to the quality of accredited facilities/programmes.
+The Board will appoint a Committee or Committees as the "evaluation body", which has the responsibility of preparing for and implementing a system of evaluation of medical and dental programmes at the under- and post-graduate level of education and training.
+A primary responsibility will be to attest to the quality of accredited Faculties/programmes.